 4. Acasti Pharma (NASDAQ:ACST)

 Market cap: US$162.85 million; current share price: US$1.92; year-to-date gain: 130.35 percent

 Acasti Pharma has been targeting unmet medical needs for over a decade.
 Its lead product candidate, CaPre, is in Phase 3 testing for the treatment of severe hypertriglyceridemia, a condition resulting from too much fat in the blood system.
 The Phase 3 trials, Trilogy 1 and Trilogy 2, are currently happening at the same time and intend to monitor the safety and efficacy of the treatment in patients.

-At the end of September, the company announced that almost 80 percent of the randomized patients had finished the studies, with topline results of Trilogy 1 still on track for December and Trilogy 1 on pace for January 2020.
+At the end of September, the company announced that almost 80 percent of patients involved in the trialshad finished.
+Top-line results for Trilogy 1 were on track for December release, and Trilogy 1 results were on pace for January 2020.

-The company provided an update to its Phase 3 study of oral ibrexafungern in September, noting that topline results are expected before the end of the year, while a new drug application for a drug to treat vulvovaginal candidiasis is on pace for early Q2 2020.
+The company provided an update on its Phase 3 study of oral ibrexafungerp in September, noting that top-line results are expected before the end of the year, while a new drug application for a drug to treat vulvovaginal candidiasis is on pace for early Q2 2020.